-Like Bethesda, the location together with the good links to wider areas like Bangor makes Rachub a popular place to live.
+Like Bethesda, the location together with the good links to wider areas like Bangor and south Anglesey makes Rachub a popular place to live.
 Although the status of the Welsh language is similar to that of the County, Welsh speakers are 1.8% below the level of 70% that has been identified as the level where the language is probably viable.
 On the whole housing is slightly more affordable than the County average.
 An increase was seen in Welsh speakers in the area between 2001 and 2011.
 Second homes are not a significant problem in Rachub and the possibility that new units will be used for this purpose is low.
 There is a lack of variety in the types of houses in the village, and there is an opportunity for the proposed housing development to address this need.
-In considering the above factors, it is not considered that the expected level of growth of the centre is likely to have a negative influence on the language, especially with the incorporation of appropriate mitigation measures.
+One site is allocated for housing in the Village, with an expected indicative target of 30 units.
+It is expected that 7 additional units could be delivered on small windfall sites.
+In considering the above factors, it will be important that consideration is given at a planning application stage ensure an adequate range of house types, and to phasing the delivery of units.
+Application of the affordable housing policy should yield 15% local need affordable housing.
+It will be important to ensure that employers, particularly new employers promote the Welsh language within the working environment.
+On this basis it is not considered that the expected level of growth of the Village is likely on its own to have a significant negative influence on the language.